GRAINS-Corn bounces from 2020 low, eyeing US weather and Black Sea tensions

 "The large U.S. crop, combined with what turned out to be a record large Brazilian corn, means that there will be no shortage of exportable corn and minimizes the impact of the problems in Ukraine," Pfitzenmaier said.

-"There is some apprehension about the impact that the warm, dry weather in the forecast will have on soybeans over the next couple of weeks," Pfitzenmaier said.

-"Weather is still the dominant factor for price direction, at least into early September."

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy)
+Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy and Chizu Nomiyama)

 ((Thomas.Polansek@thomsonreuters.com))